-Console compilation
+Console Compilation

 If you did not have an IDE such as Visual Studio, you could still compile the program as long as you have the .NET Framework installed.
-To try this, open up a console window (C:\Windows\System32\cmd.exe) and navigate to the project folder where the source file is located.
-You then need to find the C# compiler called csc.exe, which is located in a path similar to the one shown below.
+To try this, open a console window (C:\Windows\System32\cmd.exe) and navigate to the project folder where the source file is located.
+You then need to find the C# compiler called csc.exe, which is located in a path similar to the one shown here.
 Run the compiler with the source filename as an argument and it will produce an executable in the current folder.

 '''

 C:\MySolution\MyProject>

-\Windows\Microsoft.NET\Framework64\v2.0.50727\
+\Windows\Microsoft.NET\Framework64\v3.5\

 csc.exe Program.cs

 '''

-If you try running the compiled program it will show the same output as that created by Visual Studio.
+If you try running the compiled program from the console window, it will show the same output as the one created by Visual Studio.